History of Al Roker in Timeline

 Al Roker

-Al Roker is a well-known American weather presenter, journalist, television personality, and author.
-He is best recognized as the weather anchor on NBC's Today show and also occasionally co-hosts 3rd Hour Today.
-He formerly held the American Meteorological Society Television Seal.
+Al Roker is an American weather presenter, journalist, television personality, and author, most notably known as the weather anchor on NBC's Today show.
+He also occasionally co-hosts 3rd Hour Today.
+Roker previously held an American Meteorological Society (AMS) Television Seal of Approval.

 August 20, 1954: Al Roker Born

-On August 20, 1954, Albert Lincoln Roker Jr., known as Al Roker, was born.
-He would become an American weather presenter, journalist, television personality, and author.
+On August 20, 1954, Albert Lincoln Roker Jr. was born.
+He is an American weather presenter, journalist, television personality, and author, known for his work on NBC's Today show.

-In 1974, Al Roker began working as a weather anchor for CBS affiliate WHEN-TV in Syracuse, New York, while still a student at SUNY Oswego.
+In 1974, Al Roker started working as a weather anchor for CBS affiliate WHEN-TV (now WTVH) in Syracuse, New York, while attending SUNY Oswego.

 1976: Graduated from SUNY Oswego

-In 1978, Al Roker's career with NBC began when he was hired at WKYC in Cleveland, an NBC owned-and-operated station.
+In 1978, Al Roker's career with NBC began when he was hired at WKYC in Cleveland, which was then an NBC owned-and-operated station.

-In late 1983, Al Roker returned to New York City to work at WNBC-TV as a weekend weathercaster.
+In late 1983, Al Roker returned to New York City and joined WNBC-TV as a weekend weathercaster, quickly becoming the regular weeknight weathercaster.

 December 1984: Married Alice Bell